Tax Reform – Unearned Income

 Falling Behind By Running In Place…

 “Our scores are stagnant.
 We’re not seeing any improvement for our 15-year-olds,” said Jack Buckley, commissioner at the National Center for Education Statistics, the research arm of the U.S. Department of Education.
 “But our ranking is flipping because a lot of these other countries are improving.”
-The test scores offer fresh evidence for those who argue that the United States is losing ground to competitors … Continue reading Falling Behind By Running In Place…
+The test scores offer fresh evidence for those who argue that the United States is losing ground to competitors in the global market and others who say a decade’s worth of school reform has done little to improve educational outcomes.
+“While the intentions may have been good, a decade of top-down, test-based schooling created … Continue reading Falling Behind By Running In Place…